 - use of cost-effective cleaning chemicals, for example, sulphuric acid in lieu of phosphoric or citric acid,

-- flexible control system design that allows operators to fine-tune variables or set-point to achieve cost-savings, for example, cleaning chemical batch strength. recent trends
+- flexible control system design that allows operators to fine-tune variables or set-point to achieve cost-savings, for example, cleaning chemical batch strength.

 MF system costs have dropped dramatically over the last decade due to increased competition, improved equipment design and lower production costs.
 As a result, MF installations are increasing rapidly.
 Several ‘signature’ applications have emerged for the technology: